MicrosoftDocs/azure-docs/articles/attestation/quickstart-powershell.md

 In order to read policies, an Azure AD user requires the following permission for "Actions":
 - Microsoft.Attestation/attestationProviders/attestation/read

  To perform this action, an Azure AD user must have **Attestation Reader** role on the attestation provider.
-The read permission can be also be inherited with roles such as **Reader** (wildcard permissions) on  the subscription/ resource group.
+The read permissions can be also be inherited with roles such as **Reader** (wildcard permissions) on  the subscription/ resource group.

 Below PowerShell cmdlets provide policy management for an attestation provider (one TEE at a time).